Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification: Dual Path Network (DPN)

+The code for DPN is publicly available\footnote{https://github.com/uclacores/dual\_path\_network}.
 DPN was implemented using the KERAS API for TensorFlow.
-DPN was trained for 100 epochs, with early stopping occurring if the validation loss did not improve for 10 consecutive epochs.
+It was trained for 100 epochs, with early stopping occurring if the validation loss did not improve for 10 consecutive epochs.
 The best weights according to the validation loss are retained.
+Note that early stopping is used to determine when the network weights have converged and not to avoid overfitting.
+Overfitting is avoided by using realtime signal generation as discussed later in Section~\ref{sec:data_gen}.

-The optimizer used for training is the ADAM optimizer with a learning rate of 0.001 and the gradients were clipped at a norm of 1.0
+The weights for the losses $c_1$ to $c_6$ were set to 500, 1, 5, 2.4e-4, 4.8e-4, 1.0 respectively.
+These values were chosen to account for the relative importance of the parameters and the different magnitudes of the losses which depend on the training labels values that are described later.
+For instance frequency offset loss ($L_1$) takes values in the range of 1e-2, and has a large impact on blind decoding and modulation classification and hence was assigned a large weight $c_1=500$.
+In contrast, the timing offset loss ($L_4$) takes values in the range of 1K (when using integer sample offsets) and hence was assigned a small weight $c_4=2.4e-4$.
+The optimizer used for training is the ADAM optimizer with a learning rate of 0.001 and the gradients were clipped at a norm of 1.0 to avoid exploding gradients~{\cite{pascanu_difficulty_2013}}.